editorconfig/specification/index.rst

 Supported Declarations
 ======================

-EditorConfig file sections contain declarations, which are key-value pairs separated by an equal sign (``=``).
+EditorConfig file sections contain declarations (i.e., key-value pairs) separated by an equal sign (``=``).
 Any declaration other than ``root`` MUST be located under a section to take effect.
 EditorConfig plugins shall ignore unrecognized declaration keys and declarations with invalid values.